pwh9882/duckdb-python/CONTRIBUTING.md

 * Submitting changes to an open pull request will move it to 'draft' state.
 * Pull requests will get a complete run on the main repo CI only when marked as 'ready for review' (via Web UI, button on bottom right).

-### Nightly CI

-* Packages creation and long running tests will be performed during a nightly run
-* On your fork you can trigger long running tests (NightlyTests.yml) for any branch following information from https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow#running-a-workflow
+### Testing cross-platform and cross-Python

+* On your fork you can [run](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow#running-a-workflow) the Packaging workflow manually for any branch.
+You can choose whether to build for all platforms or a subset, and to either run the full testsuite, the fast tests only, or no tests at all.

 ## Setting up a development environment